 - Four years ago, chief executive Larry Fink said he had not heard from any client seeking exposure to crypto.

-- By March 2022, the message changed as Fink said the firm was evaluating the growing relevance of digital assets and stablecoins and how they could be used to serve clients.
+- By March 2022, the messaging shifted: Fink said BlackRock was evaluating the growing relevance of digital assets and stablecoins and how they could be used to serve clients.

-Fink’s more recent framing has emphasized the infrastructure side of the shift—how on-chain rails and asset tokenization could change issuance, trading, and settlement—while still treating crypto assets as a risk-managed allocation decision rather than a default holding.
-In that view, Bitcoin is often discussed as an alternative-style exposure that some investors consider alongside other diversifiers, even as volatility remains a central constraint.
+More recent commentary has focused on the infrastructure angle—how blockchain-based rails and tokenization could influence issuance, trading, and settlement—while still framing crypto exposure as a risk-managed allocation decision rather than a default holding.
+In that framing, Bitcoin is often discussed as an alternative-style exposure that some investors weigh alongside other diversifiers, with volatility remaining a central constraint.

 Tokenization is increasingly viewed as a way to modernize markets by representing traditional assets in digital form, while crypto exposure remains a high-volatility allocation that institutions typically approach through regulated structures and tight risk controls.

-On stablecoins specifically, BlackRock has publicly spoken about evaluating their relevance, but it has not positioned itself as a stablecoin issuer in this context or outlined a direct role in running a stablecoin network.
+On stablecoins, BlackRock has discussed evaluating their relevance, but it has not positioned itself as a stablecoin issuer or outlined a direct role in operating a stablecoin network.

 Why It Matters